mw55309/EG_MinION_2016/02_Data_Extraction_QC.md

 get_fastq(f5_2d)
 ```

-Additional arguments to this function allow for selection of a specific fastq dataset, and the specification of dataset paths (useful for older v1.0 files).
+Additional arguments to this function allow for selection of a specific fastq dataset, and the specification of alternative dataset paths (useful for older v1.0 files).

 ```R
 ? get_fastq()